juro-ub/selenium/README.md

 This java modul contains an implementation to create a chrome webdriver and several functions to perfom actions on a website

-To test the project please copy the file
+To test the project copy the file

 ```src/test/java/resources/junit.properties.tpl```